-At the end of first semester, you choose the concentration that you'll pursue: 2D animation or 3D animation
+At the end of first term, you choose the concentration that you'll pursue: 2D animation or 3D animation.

-Considerable time is spent with hands-on learning.
-Regardless of your concentration, you continue with life-drawing and the traditional art classes.
+Considerable time is spent with hands-on learning in this program.
+Regardless of your concentration, you continue with life-drawing and traditional art classes.
 You also study courses that are specific to the animation production pipeline, such as storyboarding, character design, layout and animation.